Specialty Food Association 2025 Summer Fancy Food Show

 • Exhibitors from 59 countries and six continents, with 24 international pavilions, including the show’s partner country, Italy, and new entrants Estonia and Pakistan;

-• Nearly 1,000 new products (983), a 90 percent increase over 2024; 378 first-time exhibitors; and 90 incubator and accelerator brands.
-Most of these could be found in Debut District, an area dedicated to the newest of the new at the show;
+• Nearly 1,000 new products (983), a 90 percent increase from 2024; 378 first-time exhibitors; and 90 incubator and accelerator brands.
+Most of these could be found in Debut District;

 • State and regional pavilions including BrooklynGeorgiaMassachusettsMichiganNew JerseyNew YorkNorth DakotaPennsylvaniaPuerto Rico, SUSTA, U.S. Virgin Islands, Vermont and Virginia;

-• The first Académie Culinaire de France’s North America Pastry Competition Championship, held onsite and presided over by Chef Dominique Ansel.
+• The first Académie Culinaire de France’s North America Pastry Competition Championship, presided over by Chef Dominique Ansel.
 Networking opportunities included the Buyer Welcome Reception, New Member Party and SFA People Awards Ceremony, hosted by Jeni Britton and lauding the honorees of the SFA Leadership Awards, Hall of Fame and Lifetime Achievement Awards;

-• Insight into influential and emerging trends in specialty food, courtesy of the SFA Trendspotter Panel: Trends on their radar included “change, one bite at a time” (how companies are creating products to maintain smaller supply chains), and the continued prominence of “global convenience;” and
+• Insight into emerging trends in specialty food, courtesy of the SFA Trendspotter Panel: Trends on their radar included “change, one bite at a time” (how companies are creating products to maintain smaller supply chains), and the continued prominence of “global convenience;” and

 • Food rescue and donation – The SFA operates an Exhibitor Food Donation Program in partnership with City Harvest to ensure that unused food is provided to New Yorkers in need.
 This year, 84,015 pounds on 99 pallets of specialty food were donated by SFA members.